morologous/ruby-edis-data-client/README.md

 Documentation on the EDIS data webserivce can be found here

 ## Testing
+Tests are divided between unit and integration.
+Unit tests use FakeWeb to mock all http traffic.
+They are imperfect but fast.
+Integration tests require an internet connection, an edis account, stable edis reference and edis to be available.
+There are various rake tasks for testing:
+* test: run all tests
+* test_unit: unit tests only
+* test_integration: integration tests

-Before running the tests via Rake you will need to add ./test/config.rb with a hash with the following keys
+Running integration tests requires that you adding ./test/config.rb with a hash that contains the following keys

 ```ruby
 CREDS = { username: 'sean', password: 'password' }